 Under the E visa classification there is an E-1 visa for a “trader,” who is from a country that has a trade treaty with the U.S. There is an E-2 visa for an “investor,” who is from a country that has an investment treaty with the U.S. There is an E-3 visa for “specialty workers,” who are from Australia and have a bachelor’s degree or higher from a university, or its equivalent.

 Under the O visa classification there is an O-1A visa for “aliens of extraordinary abilities or achievement,” in the sciences, education, business, or athletics, who will be working for a U.S. company.
-There is an O-1B visa for “aliens of extraordinary abilities or achievement,” in the arts or in motion picture or television industry, who will be working for a U.S. company and there is also an O-2 for an individual who will accompany an O-1 artist or athlete to assist in a specific event or performance.
+There is an O-1B visa for “aliens of extraordinary abilities or achievement,” in the arts or in the motion picture or television industries, who will be working for a U.S. company, and there is also an O-2 for an individual who will accompany an O-1 artist or athlete to assist in a specific event or performance.

 Our immigration attorneys also have extensive experience with employment-based nonimmigrant visa petitions and can assist you to evaluate the legal options you have to employ a foreign worker.
-Read More About Non-Immigrant Visas for Temporary Workes [4]
+Read More About Non-Immigrant Visas for Temporary Workers [4]

 Certification of Labor Condition Application (LCA) from the Department of Labor is Required for Certain Non-immigrant Visas

-Our Boston Employment Immigration Attorneys Can Help
+Our Boston Employment Immigration Lawyers Can Help